TRAIL NAME: Griffith Park – Starting at Merry Go Round Parking Lot #1

 Griffith Park – Merry-Go-Round – Parking Lot #1

-You can also use this address, it’s the closest address to the Merry Go Round Parking Lot
+If, for some reason the direct link doesn’t work for you, you can also use this address, it’s the closest address to the Merry Go Round Parking Lot

 (This is the closet address to the Merry Go Round lot.
 Follow the posted signs to “Merry Go Round” from this point.)